OllieBurke/Tutorials/README.md

 1. Locate the `metropolis` directory
 2. Source the environment above: `conda activate mcmc_tutorial`
 3. Run `python mcmc.py`
 4. Once the code has finished executing, it will terminate on a `breakpoint()`.
 Here you can investigate the samples within your shell.

 ### How to generate movies

 1. For MACOSX, If you want to create movies you will want to install: `ImageMagick` using a package manager.
 I usually use brew: ``brew install ImageMagick``.
 2. Create directories for the movies by writing in the shell: `source setup/set_direc` .
 This will build the relevant directories to save the still images to.
-3. Run the script: `python mcmc.py` with `Generate_Plots = True` in the function `MCMC_run` located in the `mcmc.py` script.
+3. Run the script: `python mcmc.py` with `Generate_Movies = True` in the function `MCMC_run` located in the `mcmc.py` script.
 4. Create the movies by writing in the shell `source setup/make_movies` this may take some time, so be patient.
 It will also delete the directories that the still images were saved to.
 5. Enjoy your movies!
 Watch them with your friends and family!